Curved Page Divider

 Building Relationships

-Healthy relationships are vital to a foster teen's social development.
+Healthy relationships are vital to a foster teen's development.
 Caregivers must demonstrate good relationships and teach them social skills.
-Getting together with friends and attending group activities at school provide a feeling of affinity for the children being raised.
+Getting together with friends and attending group activities at school provides a feeling of affinity for the children being raised.

 Keeping Relationships with Biological Family

-To the extent that they can, keeping communication channels open with the natural parents should enable the child to feel stable and perceive his/her identity.
+To the extent possible, maintaining open communication channels with the natural parents should enable the child to feel stable and develop a clear sense of their identity.
 This may include supervised visits, phone calls, or other types of communication.
 Virginia's foster care system strongly focuses on and develops relationships with family and community members if it best fits the child.

 Cultural and Religious Needs

-It is imperative to appreciate foster children's diverse cultural and religious backgrounds.
+It is essential to appreciate the diverse cultural and religious backgrounds of foster children.
 Foster parents must do their best to comprehend traditions and observe holidays peculiar to the child.
-This recognition causes a sense of belonging and appreciation in the child's mind.
+This recognition causes a sense of belonging and appreciation in a child's mind.

 Legal and Advocacy Needs